mattscripted/mattscripted.github.io/content/blog/xmas-sunday-tdd/index.md

 })
 ```

-Our test fails because we return a year where Christmas does not occur on a Sunday.
-Now, we can refactor our method to actually check if the year should be included.
+Our test fails because we return a year where Christmas does not occur on a Sunday, since our previous code just returned an array with the start year.
+Now, we can refactor our function to actually check if the year should be included.

 ```ts
 // findChristmasSundays.ts (snippet)